 A TerraSpect survey conducted in the field has shown the presence of typical epithermal alteration zonation coinciding with chalcedony veins and a low magnetic anomaly.
 A low magnetic anomaly can result from the demagnetization of the rock due to hydrothermal alteration.
 Many sinter boulders are present in the vicinity of the Kuri-Yawi area.
+Proposals for the IP survey were received and are currently under review.

-No additional exploration was made during the three months ended March 31, 2024 in Kuri-Yawi, Kuripan, and Latorre C.
+No additional exploration was made during the six months ended June 30, 2024 at Kuri-Yawi, Kuripan, and Latorre C.